-- 1. General - Students are to only use PE and playground equipment in the manner for which they are intended. - Students will refrain from kicking or pulling on others or others clothing. - Students will refrain from tackling or pulling or pushing other students down. - d) Students will refrain from using bad language. - e) Students must ask permission before leaving playground. - f) Students will refrain from spitting on the playground. - g) Footballs, baseballs or softballs will not be permitted on the playground. ("Nerf" or other soft balls will be allowed.)
-Students need to store personal sports equipment in their
+1. General

-Students need to store personal sports equipment in their school bags which includes bats, balls, and gear.
+- a) Students are to only use PE and playground equipment in the manner for which they are intended. - b) Students will refrain from kicking or pulling on others or others clothing. - c) Students will refrain from tackling or pulling or pushing other students down. - d) Students will refrain from using bad language. - e) Students must ask permission before leaving playground. - f) Students will refrain from spitting on the playground. - g) Footballs, baseballs or softballs will not be permitted on the playground. ("Nerf" or other soft balls will be allowed.)h) Students need to store personal sports equipment in their school bags which includes bats, balls, and gear.